VernonGrant/gnu-c-language-manual/markdown/Basic-Integers.md

 both sides of zero.

 Aside from signedness, the integer data types vary in size: how many bytes long they are.
-The size determines how many different integer values the type can hold.
+The size determines the range of integer values the type can hold.

 Here's a list of the signed integer data types, with the sizes they have on most computers.
 Each has a corresponding unsigned type; see [Signed